brian-campbell/ai-bootcamp-project-2/README.md

         jupyter notebook phishing_basic_analysis.ipynb

 5) Visualize the results: The notebook will generate various plots and graphs to visualize the results of the model training.

+### Files

+The main file for the project is `phishing_basic_analysis.ipynb` which is a jupyter notebook.

+The main data file is `dataset_full.csv` which contains the main, large dataset for the project.

+`Machine_Learning_of_Phishing_URL_Data.pptx` is the presentation that will be used for showing the class what was done in the project.

+`filtered_dataset.csv` is a file that is written by the project.
+It contains a whittle down set of data from the main dataset file.

+The `misc` directory contains several support files used during the proejct but are not part of the final solution.

 ### Conclusion